-- Too often, for too many students, the trip becomes a texting opportunity, or a socializing event.
+- Too often, for too many students, the trip becomes a texting opportunity or a socializing event.

 - In open spaces and without close supervision, many students may simply not have the discipline or interest to pay attention to what they’re seeing.

 Field trips take students into public spaces.
 Therefore, even if your students are disciplined and interested, the multi-media environment and the public bustle and noise will most likely be distracting.
 Also, if you’re in an enclosed public space (like a museum, as opposed to a park or battlefield), you can’t talk to your students as a whole group.
 Indeed, even in small groups, you will be limited in your ability to lecture or open a discussion.
 The multi-media environment and the public noise will definitely distract your students, and your discussions can disturb other visitors.
-These factor will deteriorate the quality of any kind of small group discussion you might try to have.
+These factors will deteriorate the quality of any kind of small group discussion you might try to have.

 Besides the problem of public spaces, your field trip can take you to many different kinds of places.
-Each place has it’s own narrative and pacing.
-Consider these four different kinds of museums: American history museum, Holocaust museum, aviation museum, and art museum.
+Each place has its own narrative and pacing.
+Consider these four different kinds of museums: American History Museum, Holocaust Museum, Aviation Museum, and Art Museum.
 Each of these museums has a very different story to tell, and they will probably tell it in very different ways.

-An aviation museum may arrange its collection chronologically, at least to some extent, and that will help your students contextualize the information, but such museums are usually exceedingly popular.
+An aviation museum may arrange its collection chronologically, at least to some extent, which will help your students contextualize the information, but such museums are usually exceedingly popular.
 Your students may experience large, noisy crowds that will be highly distracting.
 You may find yourself spending most of your time making sure they don’t get separated from the group, and looking for those who inevitably do get separated.

-A Holocaust museum may arrange it’s collection chronologically (that’s good), and even if there are large crowds, you can expect them to be hushed and thoughtful (that’s good too).
-However, the material is usually so emotionally charged and troubling that your students’ emotions may well shut down their intellect.
+A Holocaust museum may arrange its collection chronologically (that’s good), and even if there are large crowds, you can expect them to be hushed and thoughtful (that’s good too).
+However, the material is usually so emotionally charged and troubling that your students’ emotions may shut down their intellect.
 (Indeed, that’s a common response, in my experience.)

 Very likely they will emerge with intense emotions and a few strong visual memories, but no new understanding or insight into how and why it all happened.